zBlueOrangePie/Kiwi-Source-Code/README.md

 # Is The Bot Source Free To Use?

-Yes Just Give Me The Credits And Saying U Own The Code
+Yes Just Give Me The Credits